 Today, I will examine the cause of chronic cervicogenic headaches in patients who develop them without trauma, but rather from posture issues.

-The most common presentation is a patient with anterior head carriage and forward rolled shoulders.
+The most common presentation is a patient with anterior head carriage and forwards rolled shoulders.
 Below are two pictures one is a normal cervical curve and the other is a loss of cervical cure due to posture.

 We all have phasic and postural muscles.